karma4u101/lift-jquery-module/README.md

 lift-jquery-module
 ==================

-A JQuery Lift Module currently supporting
+A Lift JQuery Module currently supporting

 - JQurey v1.7.2 (default)
 - JQurey v1.7.1
 - JQuery v1.6.4

-**Currnet module version:** 0.0.4-SNAPSHOT
+**Current module version:** 0.0.4-SNAPSHOT

 The intention of this module is to closely follow the upstream releases.
 If you have a update request you can either make a pull request or make a update request in a issue report.